apache/spark/CONTRIBUTING.md

 ### Upgrading npm packages

-Should you add or upgrade a npm package, which involves changing `package.json`, you'll need to re-run `npm install` and push the newly generated `package-lock.json` file so we get the reproducible build.
+Should you add or upgrade an npm package, which involves changing `package.json`, you'll need to re-run `npm install` and push the newly generated `package-lock.json` file so we get the reproducible build.

 ### Javascript Style Guide